deleeuwj1/CS1XA3/Study Sheets/Elm.md

        subscriptions : Model -> Sub Msg
        subscriptions model = ...
     ```
+  - Subscriptions can be **batched**, or combined
+    - This means that they can listen for multiple events in one subscription
+    - Ex.
+      ```elm
+         subscriptions model = Sub.batch
+             [ Mouse.clicks MouseMsg
+             , Keyboard.downs KeyMsg ]
+      ```
+- Commands
+   - These are used to execute things that involve **side effects**
+   - Ex.
+Random Number Generation, HTTP requests, saving to local storage

 - Main
   - There are many types of programs, for instance: